We are frequently asked the question... "How much does a funeral cost?"

 Receiving of Remains from Another Funeral Home

-This charge includes transportation of remains from airport to funeral home, basic services of staff and transportation of remain to cemetery or crematory.
+This charge includes transportation of remains from airport to funeral home, basic services of staff and transportation of remains to cemetery or crematory.
 This charge does not include visitation, rites or ceremonies.

 Receiving of Cremated Remains